bgrasmo/100daysofcode/sections-31-37/Section-32.md

 To set query parameter correctly when updating, product needs to be returned as an instance of the class, and not directly as fetched from the database. (id vs _id) Did not completely follow this reasoning, will want to investigate.

 Since there might be an image, and formtype is set to multipart, add imageUpload middleware to this route.

+### Going through course content for day 87:

+#### <b>Add preview for image uploads</b>

+Add image preview element so we can target it and show something there when needed.
+Set display: flex to show file selector and the selected image next to each other, that's default positioning for flexbox.

+The 'files' returned to us will be an array, but only with one element since input type is just set to 'file'.
+For multiple files, the 'multiple' attribute should be set on the input.